 Epic adventures are available in amazing locations all year round on CoolWorks.com.
 Getting into the application game at the right time of year can make a significant impact on the type of position or the geographical locale where you end up having your seasonal adventures.

 Dude ranches or guest ranches – whatever you call them, they offer incredible experiences with potential life-changing benefits for the people who come to work for a season.
 There are tremendous opportunities and experiences to be had.

 Applying for a job on CoolWorks.com is a bit different than a typical job application process.
 Seasonal employers recruit and make hiring decisions months in advance of a job or operating season start dates, and each employer has their own unique application process.

 Your date range availability, previous work experience, flexibility in job choice and attention to detail in the application process can all make a big impact on how you stand out in a crowded applicant pool.

 A recruiting strategy is necessary, a retention strategy is crucial.
-You’ve worked hard to get them there and now you want to keep them there.
-The employees who are motivated, coached and mentored are the ones that will return as your department head managers and supervisors in future seasons.
+You work hard to get them there and it will require intention to keep them.
+Employees that are motivated, coached and mentored may someday return as future leaders.

 There’s some real wisdom in that old saying, “Don’t put all your eggs in one basket.”
 A lot like an easter egg hunt, there are many colorful and exciting job opportunities on CoolWorks – and you should take a shot a those that strike your fancy.